 In a nutshell, I work at the intersection of reinforcement learning, formal methods, and robotics.
 This work can be clustered into three strands:

-Here is a list of my ongoing research as well as my published work:
+Here is a list of my published research with * indicating equal contribution:

 2024